cloudControl/documentation/Quickstart.md

 pulling in requirements and more.
 You can see the output of the build process in your terminal.

-## Deploy Your Application on exoscale
+## Deploy Your Application on CloudKilat

 Deploy your app with